Category: Self Care

 Ten Practical Tips

 1. Just be there.
 One of the most impactful gifts you can give to one struggling with mental illness is to be present in their life at some capacity.
 Many individuals with mental illness suffer alone as family members are fearful, uninformed or unaware of how to connect to them anymore.
 I, for one, understand that supporting one with mental illness can be scary and extremely tiresome.
 Figure out safe ways that work for both of you.
 It can be through texting or calling them to check-in.
 Maybe a monthly visit to the local coffee shop.
 Drop off a home-cooked meal.
 Visit on a holiday to simply check-in.
+If you want to learn more about understanding supporting vs enabling, just visit our blog page today!

 2. Do not undermine their efforts.
 Abstain from telling them they are not working hard enough.
 We often think that if one was to get a job, then the paranoia or psychosis will dissipate, and by some miracle, they would be healed.
 Remember, mental illness is not a choice.
 Also, bear in mind that our systems are not created to support those with mental illness.
 They have likely tried hard, but the systems have failed them.
 Praise their efforts, however small they may be.